top of page

 Question: How do I RSVP?

-Answer: Just click here or the Welcome link in the menu at the top of the page.
-Then click the RSVP button for the event you want to RSVP for and fill out the webform.
+Answer: You can click here to RSVP for Saturday Morning Shabbat Services or here to RSVP for the Beach Bat Mitzvah Celebration or select the RSVP option in the Renee's Beach Bat Mitzvah drop down menu at the top of the page.
+Then just fill out the webform.
 You should get a confirmation email soon after submitting your RSVP.
+Please RSVP no later than May 23rd.

 Question: Do I have to be Jewish to attend the Bat Mitzvah?